Medical expert of the article

 - period of paralysis and paresis (meningoencephalitis).

-Symptoms of tuberculosis of meninges
+Symptoms of tuberculosis of the meninges

-Symptoms of tuberculosis of meninges
+Symptoms of tuberculosis of the meninges

-Diagnosis of tuberculosis of meninges
+Diagnosis of tuberculosis of the meninges

-- number of cells (cytosis) 100-400 in 1 ml and above, mainly lymphocytes;
+- cell count (cytosis) 100-400 in 1 ml and higher, mainly lymphocytes;

 What do need to examine?